-DevOps really is about bringing them together so the design, development and operations are being brought closer through tools and processes where there's an increased cycle of design, build, test, release and monitor.
+DevOps really is about bringing design, development and operations together through tools and processes where there's an increased cycle of design, build, test, release and monitor.
 The DevOps market is growing rapidly, that culture is growing rapidly, and within in it we have Kubernetes.

 Looking at service applications what emerged was an optimisation of how applications were built, from services, to very lightweight containers or containerised services.
-In containers what we're doing is sharing an operating system with much lighter service components and those containers are now becoming the de-facto way to deploy new cloud applications.
+Containers combine an operating system with much lighter service components.
 Kubernetes is a platform to manage those so you can deploy quickly and orchestrate an increasing number of applications.
-It's not necessarily relevant to every single application but Kubernetes has become the de-facto platform for cloud native applications and some of the benefits are faster time-to-market, the ability to scale quicker, and elastic scaling.
-Increasing and decreasing the capacity and improving your availability to optimise the underlying IT cost through digital transformation and support a migration to cloud and enable multi-cloud flexibility.
+It's not necessarily relevant to every single application but Kubernetes has become the de-facto platform for cloud native applications and some of the benefits are faster time-to-market, the ability to scale quicker, and elastic scaling, increasing and decreasing the capacity, improving your availability, optimise the underlying IT cost through digital transformation and support a migration to cloud and enable multi-cloud flexibility.

-Kubernetes allows developers to focus on the the functionality of the application so although we were on a fixed release cycle it allows us to develop more features within each release providing scalability and availability.
-The product was developed with Kubernetes in mind but the initial version of the deployment was deployed effectively as a virtual machine which meant that as far as scaling goes really only had verticals.
-So deployment into Kubernetes meant we had the option to scale improving scalability and availability.
+Kubernetes allows developers to focus more on the the functionality of the product without the need to worry so much about deployment, so although we were on a fixed release cycle it allows us to develop more features within each release maintaining scalability and availability.
+The product was developed with Kubernetes in mind but the initial version of the deployment was deployed effectively as a virtual machine which meant that only vertical scaling was possible.
+Deployment into Kubernetes meant we had the option to scale horizontally.

 Anaeko Kubernetes Interoperability Service makes things work at scale, optimising Kubernetes and digital transformation from on-premise to hybrid-cloud and multi-cloud for companies and organisations implementing cloud best-fit.
-We've developed tools, techniques and mixed skills teams contact us for more information around our Kubernetes and digital tansformation services: here
+We've developed tools and techniques with mixed skills teams.
+Contact us for more information around our Kubernetes and digital transformation services: here